Guide to Shopping in Florence: From Art Galleries to Markets

 Picking out a bottle of Tuscan wine could find itself on your shopping list!
 Photo credit: Lucía Montenegro

 If you’re aiming for a unique shopping experience, Florence is the right place.
-There are places to go shopping in Florence that you won’t find in any other place in the world.
+There are places to go shopping in Florence that you won’t find in any other place in the world!
 Here’s our selection of the best.

 Surprised?
 We know, we’re in the digital era, but trust us – Florentine paper is a work of art.
-Stationary, diaries, and little notebooks make treats for the bookworms in your life.
+Stationery, diaries, and little notebooks make treats for the bookworms in your life.
 Our favorite place is Il Papiro, where you can even take part in a workshop and learn how marbled paper is made.

 The facade of Il Papiro stationary store in Florence